Law 40 (The wicket-keeper)

 3. Position of wicket-keeper

-The wicket-keeper shall remain wholly behind the wicket at the striker's end from the moment the ball comes into play until
+The wicket-keeper shall remain wholly behind the wicket at the striker's end

 (a) a ball delivered by the bowler